Tech-at-DU/ACS-4931-Testing-and-Architecture/README.md

 Your Gradescope login is your Make School email, and your password can be changed at https://gradescope.com/reset_password.
 The same link can be used if you need to set your password for the first time.

-The assignments cover debugging, refactoring, unit testing and architecture topics.
-The following is the list of assignment titles:
+**The assignments cover debugging, refactoring, unit testing and architecture topics.**.
-1. Debugging: Gathering info and writing assumptions
-1. Refactoring - PEP 8: Improving Code Readability Using PEP 8.
-The assignments cover indentation, whitespaces, naming convention and docstrings.
-1. Refactoring - Composing Methods.
-The assignments cover various techniques including extract method, replace temp with query, introducing explaining variable, split temp variable and 'remove assignment to method parameters'.
-1. Refactoring - Moving Features and Organizing Data.
-The assignments include techniques such as extract class, Replace Magic numbers with constants.
-1. Refactoring - Simplifying Conditional Expressions.
-The assignments include techniques such as decompose conditional, consolidate conditionals, consolidate duplicates, remove control flags and Replace Nested Conditional with Guard Clauses.
-1. Refactoring - Other techniques.
-The assignment includes extract superclass technique.
-1. Unit Test 1 and Unit Test 2.
-The assignments include writing unit tests for a tic-tac-toe program.
-1. Architecture 1 and 2.
-The assignments include refactoring a program to use the observer pattern and finite state machine pattern.

 Please refer to [exercises](/exercises/README.md) and for details.

-For assignments due dates please refer to Gradescope.
+For assignments and due dates, please refer to [Gradescope](https://www.gradescope.com).

 As a rule of thumb, the due date of an assignment is one to two weeks after its corresponding lesson is taught.

 ## Evaluation